sealeo-org/mail-openldap/README.md

 ```
 autoconfig IN A x.x.x.x
 ```
-and you must have a running webserver on *autoconfig.domain.com* which serves the content of `https://github.com/sealeo-org/mail-openldap/tree/master/etc/autoconfig.domain.com` (you must adapt the `mail/config-v1.1.xml` content to match your configuration)
+and you must have a running webserver on *autoconfig.domain.com* which serves the content of `https://github.com/sealeo-org/mail-openldap/tree/master/etc/autoconfig.domain.com` (you must adapt the `mail/config-v1.1.xml` content to match your configuration).

 ## SSL
 You need to provide SSL certificates for SMTPS and IMAPS in `/ssl`, in directories `smtp.domain.com` and `imap.domain.com` respectively.